jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 With that in mind, let's think about our future.

 Everyone knows the world is changing.
 We hear a lot of the computerization of work and the end of the "one job for life" mentality.
 What doesn't exist is the self-realization that _your_ job is changing.
 There are still lots of Blockbusters in the world today.
 They sustain themselves on hidden fees, confusing sales contracts, and high mark-ups.
-And, the people inside often think they'll be there forever even though they watch Netflix every night.
+Unfortunately, the people inside often think they'll be there forever, even though they watch Netflix every night.

 Player gods should always know the truth.
 Times are "always a'changin."

 This doesn't mean you'll lose your job tomorrow.
-But eventually, you'll ave to adapt because society will eventually get just as sick paying for your Blockbuster as it did the original one.
+But eventually, you'll have to adapt because society will get just as sick paying for your Blockbuster as it did the original one.

 You can't work at Blockbuster and use Netflix forever.
 Don't worry, they'll be lots of patriots running around, teaching you how to make a great living with modern tech.